Skip to main content

 09

-The path from Chebisa to Shoumothang (4,150 meters) ascends to the Gogu La Pass (4,700 meters), offering spectacular views of the snow-covered mountains.
+The Bhutan Snowman Trek takes you to some of the most stunning alpine meadows in Bhutan, and today’s trail will take us to exactly one of these spectacular spots.
+Today, we head to Shomuthang, a beautiful meadow situated at 4,150 meters.
+The trail from Chebisa ascends to the Gogu La Pass (4,700 meters), offering spectacular views of the snow-covered mountains.
 After the descent into the valley, the terrain changes, and you’ll find yourself trekking through dense forests and meadows filled with wildflowers.
 The campsite at Shoumothang offers a tranquil setting, surrounded by nature’s beauty.
-Overnight camp at Shoumothang.
+Overnight at camp at a stunning site at Shoumothang.

-The path from Chebisa to Shoumothang (4,150 meters) ascends to the Gogu La Pass (4,700 meters), offering spectacular views of the snow-covered mountains.
+The Bhutan Snowman Trek takes you to some of the most stunning alpine meadows in Bhutan, and today’s trail will take us to exactly one of these spectacular spots.
+Today, we head to Shomuthang, a beautiful meadow situated at 4,150 meters.
+The trail from Chebisa ascends to the Gogu La Pass (4,700 meters), offering spectacular views of the snow-covered mountains.
 After the descent into the valley, the terrain changes, and you’ll find yourself trekking through dense forests and meadows filled with wildflowers.
 The campsite at Shoumothang offers a tranquil setting, surrounded by nature’s beauty.
-Overnight camp at Shoumothang.
+Overnight at camp at a stunning site at Shoumothang.

 Accommodation